Do you find yourself trying to “figure out” and help those around you?

 - Help others by using psychological knowledge, counseling theory and skills, and ethical standards.

-- Analyze how sociocultural differences affect their personal and professional interactions.
+- Analyze how sociocultural differences affect personal and professional interactions.

 Why Study Psychology?